Mijokama789/Mijokama789.github.io/README.md

 ### The next three days:

-  - I still worked with "Greenfoot"</li>
+  - I still worked with "Greenfoot"

-  - I hab a few task-sheets, I worked on</li>
+  - I hab a few task-sheets, I worked on

-  - I did things like reproduce a very simple chinese videogame</li>
+  - I did things like reproduce a very simple chinese videogame

-  - The tasks were definetly more coomplicated, but I did all of them</li>
+  - The tasks were definetly more coomplicated, but I did all of them

-  - I didn't need that much help, so Karsten and Volker also could do their actually work...:)</li>
+  - I didn't need that much help, so Karsten and Volker also could do their actually work...:)

 ### Friday the 13th: